Clean case data

 • What differences can you observe in the column names?

-• Standardize the column names of the input dataset, but keep the first column names as it is.
+• Standardize the column names of the input dataset, but keep the first column name as it is

 Removing irregularities

 Raw data may contain fields that don’t add any variability to the data such as empty rows and columns, or constant columns (where all entries have the same value).
 It can also contain duplicated rows.
-Functions from cleanepi like remove_duplicates() and remove_constants() remove such irregularities as demonstrated in the below code chunk.
+Functions from cleanepi like remove_duplicates() and remove_constants() remove such irregularities as demonstrated in the code chunk below.

 R